 It all depends on the type of email you’re sending, e.g. it will surely be different if you’re sending it to your colleagues, when compared to the one you’re sending to the people you don’t actually know, yet.

-Here is an example cold mail from one of other companies trying to promote their article by relating to another blog post written by us at pickSaaS:
+Here is an example cold mail from one of the other companies trying to promote their article by relating to another blog post written by us at pickSaaS:

 When reaching out to strangers, you can try to give them some attention by actually reading their article/content and relating to it in your email.

 On the other hand, the way you communicate with your network and subscribers depends on your company’s values and culture, so there is no one recipe.
-It’s worth to stay natural, make it interesting to recipients and possibly provide some value added already within your email, e.g. sending an info which part of article covers solutions your recipient might have in their business.
+It’s worth to stay natural, make it interesting to recipients and possibly provide some value added already within your email, e.g. sending info which part of the article covers solutions your recipient might have in their business.